annargrs/ldt/docs/source/Tutorial/dicts/derivation.rst

  'other': [],
  'original_word': ['antiestablishment']}

 Most patterns are productive.
-The list is based on `MorphoQuantics BNC data <http://morphoquantics.co.uk/>`_.
-In particular, 97 prefixes and 124 suffixes are included at the moment.
-See ``ldt.dicts.derivation.custom.en`` for an example of language data file.
+The list is based on `MorphoQuantics BNC data
+<http://morphoquantics.co.uk/>`_.
+In particular, 97 prefixes and 124
+suffixes are included at the moment.
+See ``ldt.dicts.derivation.custom.en.en.yaml`` for an example of language data file.

 A few historical patterns are also included: